hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * 'g' represents the generator/language name like Java, Go.
 * 'o' represents output directory where the client library will be generated.

-A client library can be generated in a few minutes.
-Here is a snippet of generating a Python client library using the openapi-generator.jar file.
+This Python DSCC client library can be generated in a few minutes.
+Below is a snippet of screen output during the generation a Python client library using the openapi-generator.jar file.

 ![](/img/client-generation.jpg "Generating Python SDK using OpenAPI generator")